pdxiv/LuaScott/Adventure Editor Manual.md

 Action entries will be listed.
 If the "-" key is pressed, the LIST sub-menu is exited back to the main menu.

-After a section of the data base is selected, the lower and upper limits to be displayed are input.
-If the ENTER key is depressed for this inquiry, all of that data base section will be listed.
+After a section of the database is selected, the lower and upper limits to be displayed are input.
+If the ENTER key is depressed for this inquiry, all of that database section will be listed.
 The listing will automatically pause after so many lines are displayed.
 To continue the listing, hit any key (except BREAK).